Get

 5. Mast Cell Tumor

-Mast cell tumors are the most common skin cancer in dogs and one of the most common types of malignant tumors.1 This type of tumor affects the cells, in the skin, that fight allergic reactions.
-These tumors can develop slowly or quickly and generally appear as a raised lump on or just under the skin.
+Mast cell tumors are the most common type of skin cancer in dogs and one of the most common forms of malignant tumors.
+This type of tumor arises from mast cells, which are a part of the immune response that fight allergic reactions.
+These tumors can develop slowly or quickly and generally appear as a raised lump on or just under the skin, although their appearance can vary greatly.

 6. Plasma Cell Tumor